GerritDlks/Apple-Homekit-server/README.md

 | 5 : GPIO14  | Not connected |

 Please be sure that the Sonoff device is not connected to 120V or 230V...
-Now connect your programmer to your computer using a USB cable.
+Now connect your programmer to your computer using a USB cable AND press the button on the Sonoff device when plugging in to enable write mode.

 #### Flash the Sonoff with the Tasmota
 In atom, click on the 'platformio.ini' file (located at the bottom in the tree view), then go to 'PlatformIO -> Upload' to (build and) upload the firmware into the Sonoff device.